shadowed1/ChromeOS_PowerControl/README.md

 *PowerControl:*

 - Uses ARM, AMD, and Intel's max_perf_pct for easy user control.
-- Pairs user adjustable max_perf_pct and thermal0 temp sensor to create a user adjustable clockspeed-temperature curve.
+- Pairs user adjustable max_perf_pct and thermal0 temp sensors to create a user adjustable clockspeed-temperature curve.
 - If $min_temp threshold is below a certain point, the CPU will be able to reach max_perf_pct of its speed.
 - The closer the CPU approaches $max_temp, the closer it is to min_perf_pct.
 - PowerControl will always be stringent regarding thermals and performance versus native behavior.